tim273/weather_radio_scripts/README.md

     sudo apt-get install build-essential devscripts autotools-dev fakeroot dpkg-dev debhelper autotools-dev dh-make quilt ccache libsamplerate0-dev libpulse-dev libaudio-dev lame libjack-jackd2-dev libasound2-dev libtwolame-dev libfaad-dev libflac-dev libmp4v2-dev libshout3-dev libmp3lame-dev vim htop screen git icecast2 libtool-bin rtl-sdr sox libsox-fmt-mp3 ezstream iftop bc

-When it asks about configuring Icecast, just choose the default values for now.
 Installing these packages will take several minutes, now would be a good time to get a coffee or take a walk or something.
+When it asks about configuring Icecast2, just choose the default values for now.
+If you plan to expose your Icecast2 server by opening a port, you'll want to change the passwords which you can do by editing /etc/icecast2/icecast.xml and you'll find an authorization section that contains the passwords.
+You'll then want to match the source password with the one you use in darkice.cfg.
+There is more on editing files later.

 ### Download and Compile Darkice